 The physical Citizens Advice Bureau on Hastings Street will continue to keep their doors closed during Alert Level 4.
 However, they can still be contacted on 0800 367 222 or through their website - Citizens Advice Bureau, or visit their office on Hastings Street.

 Financial advice for individuals and households is available on this website, including information on applying for KiwiSave hardship and on investments - sorted

 If you are struggling with residential rent or mortgage payments or Council rates, the government support may be able to assist - Government support for homeowners

-As restrictions continue through Alert Level 2 we appreciate that cashflow may become a significant concern, particular for Napier's small-medium businesses.
+Although restrictions have now subsided we we appreciate that cashflow may still remain a significant concern, particular for Napier's small-medium businesses.
 A range of support to help you make a plan is available as set out below.

 The Covid-19 website provides advice on support available for employers, sole traders, employees, essential workers, and on physical or close contact jobs - Government support.

 The Ministry of Business, Innovation & Employment (MBIE) website provide additional information to support businesses, including the "Kiwi Business Boost" service which provides COVID-19 business information and support tailored to your needs - Business support.

 Our local business hub is providing guidance on cashflow forecasting as well was tailored local support for businesses.
-They have a COVID-19 response team operating to help businesses access support and offer guidance around ideas and options for trading during Alert Levels 4 and 3.
+They have a COVID-19 response team operating to help businesses access support and offer guidance around ideas and options for trading during all alert levels.
 Although their physical premises in Ahuriri will not be open, you can call them on 06 650 1711 or through their website- HB Business Hub.

 The Manaaki website provides access to a support network of business experts for small businesses - Manaaki